Ken132vn/Upscale-AI-x4-GUI/README.md

 ![Before and After Comparison](be-af.png)
 *Figure 2: Visual comparison between original low-resolution image and x4 upscaled result.* re

+## Features

+  - **Built-in Native GUI:** A clean, distraction-free interface powered by Tkinter.
+It offers a seamless "point-and-click" experience for both single-file and batch processing without the overhead of heavy web-based frameworks.
+  - **Universal Hardware Acceleration:** Leverages the DirectML execution provider to support cross-vendor hardware acceleration.
+High-speed inference is available natively on Nvidia, AMD, and Intel silicon without the need for complex driver configurations.
+  - **Advanced VRAM Efficiency:** Includes an automated FP32 to FP16 (Half-Precision) conversion engine.
+This optimization reduces the memory footprint by approximately 50%, enabling high-quality upscaling on devices that typically struggle with AI workloads.
+  - **Smart Stability Logic:** Implements proactive VRAM detection and dynamic Out-of-Memory (OOM) protection.
+The application automatically calculates safe tile sizes and executes a recursive retry mechanism if memory limits are reached, preventing application crashes during heavy processing.
+  - **Asynchronous Threaded Engine:** Built on a non-blocking background architecture.
+The GUI remains fully responsive during inference, providing real-time progress updates, ETA tracking, and safe operation cancellation.

 ## Technical Requirements

   - **Operating System:** Windows 10 or 11 (64-bit).